-The Department of Anesthesiology and Critical Care at the Hospital of the University of Pennsylvania is dedicated to the best possible care of the patients undergoing procedures on the lungs, airways, chest and esophagus.
-We work very closely with our thoracic surgeons to ensure a safe, comfortable operation and recovery for over 700 patients who we care for each year.
+Penn Medicine’s Department of Anesthesiology and Critical Care provides the highest quality anesthesia services to patients undergoing procedures on the lungs, airways, chest and esophagus.
+We work very closely with our thoracic surgeons to ensure a safe, comfortable operation and recovery for the more than 700 patients who we care for each year.

 If you have special questions for an anesthesiologist or you have a medical condition that may affect your anesthetic, your surgeon may make an appointment for you to see an anesthesiologist.
 Typically, one of the thoracic nurse practitioners will contact the thoracic anesthesiologists.
 We will then contact you to discuss your specific question or concern.